57Esther/Climate-Change/README.md

     - The Nav-links have an active state which changes according to which section the user is currently looking at.
     -The Nav-links have a subtle hover state  when the user hovers over them.
     - The Navbar is fixed at the top of the user’s device screen, it follows along when the user scrolls down.

+  -Hero image
+     - The backround image, shows the adverse effects of the cause and danger of climate change.
+     - The  two coloured effects shows how quickly actions needs to be taken to keep our planets safe.
+     - The choice of hero image showing the liveness and health of the planet through the bubbly tree    full of life and then turn into an empty and withered tree portrays a message about the effects of climate change. which makes it a perfect choice for the hero-image.

 - ## Technology Used